mw866/chriswang.tech-gatsby/src/posts/2018-09-03-to-gitlab-pages.md

 ---
-title:  "To Gitlab Pages from AWS CloudFormation and Travis CI"
+title: To GitLab Pages from AWS CloudFormation and Travis CI
 date: 2018-09-03 09:00:00
-tags: [gitlab, web, jekyll, aws, travis-ci, cloudflare]
+path: /gitlab-pages
+tags:
+  - gitlab
+  - web
+  - jekyll
+  - aws
+  - travis-ci
+  - cloudflare
+  - v3
 excerpt: Last year, I had some fun building a Github Page alternative with AWS CloudFormation and Travis CI.
 In retrospect, there was some clear indication of over-engineering...
-path: /gitlab-pages

 ---
 Last year, I had some fun [building a Github Page alternative with AWS CloudFormation and Travis CI](https://chriswang.tech/2017/building-github-pages-alternative/).
 In retrospect, there was some clear indication of over-engineering.

-And with the expiry of my Github Education subscription, a new home is needed for my private repos.
+And with the expiry of my Github Education subscription, a new home is needed for my private repositories.
 With built-in free CI/CD and unlimited private repos, Gitlab is a godsend.
 And not forgetting Gitlab Pages for hosting static sites!

 # Entering the GitLab-land